 - A syndrome can happen 6-12 hours after you get this drug causing fever, muscle and bone pain, chest pain, a raised red rash, eye inflammation and irritation.
-If you get any of these symptoms let your doctor know so you can be treated.
+If you get any of these symptoms let your doctor and/or nurse right away.

 Treating Side Effects

 - To help with decreased appetite, eat small, frequent meals.

 - Eat high caloric food such as pudding, ice cream, yogurt and milkshakes.